-Similar to the basic cluster architecture, except static content is hosted on non-clustered HTTP servers.
+Similar to the basic cluster architecture, except for static content, is hosted on non-clustered HTTP servers.

 Multi-Tier Cluster Proxy Architecture

-Similar to the multi-tier cluster architecture, except static content is hosted on non-clustered HTTP servers.
+Similar to the multi-tier cluster architecture, except for static content, is hosted on non-clustered HTTP servers.

 - WLS is compatible with major Web servers using the following plug-ins: